 There is an end to life on the planet and universe according to religious texts.
 So the universe is not infinite.
 How will the end of universe occur from a scientific point of view?
 Will the curvature of the universe that I believe in result in a singularity again and another Big Bang or birth of a new universe?
 The Quran doesn’t mention anything because maybe the physical laws applied in this universe may not be applicable at that time.
 We may all be in heaven by then 🙂

 I hope this gives my readers a glimpse on the vastness of God’s creation and my very limited mind.
 I hope the scientific world comes with more evidence that supports God’s words in the literature of Quran.
 Why?
-Just because it’s Ramadan and I want to be a good Muslim.
+Just because it’s Ramadan.